Skip to main content

 Proxy light client

 The 08-wasm module is not a regular light client in the same sense as, for example, the 07-tendermint light client.
 08-wasm is instead a proxy light client module, and this means that the module acts a proxy to the actual implementations of light clients.
 The module will act as a wrapper for the actual light clients uploaded as Wasm byte code and will delegate all operations to them (i.e. 08-wasm just passes through the requests to the Wasm light clients).
 Still, the 08-wasm module implements all the required interfaces necessary to integrate with core IBC, so that 02-client can call into it as it would for any other light client module.
-These interfaces are ClientState, ConsensusState and ClientMessage, and we will describe them in the context of 08-wasm in the following sections.
+These interfaces are LightClientModule, ClientState, ConsensusState and ClientMessage, and we will describe them in the context of 08-wasm in the following sections.
 For more information about this set of interfaces, please read section Overview of the light client module developer guide.

 ClientState